Proton pump

-Mechanisms are based on energy-induced conformational changes of the protein structure or on the Q cycle.
+Mechanisms are based on energy-induced conformational changes of the protein structure, or on the Q cycle.

 During evolution, proton pumps have arisen independently on multiple occasions.
-Thus, not only throughout nature but also within single cells, different proton pumps that are evolutionarily unrelated can be found.
-Proton pumps are divided into different major classes of pumps that use different sources of energy, have different polypeptide compositions and evolutionary origins.
+Thus, not only throughout nature, but also within single cells, different proton pumps that are evolutionarily unrelated can be found.
+Proton pumps are divided into different major classes of pumps that use different sources of energy, exhibiting different polypeptide compositions and evolutionary origins.

 Function

-Transport of the positively charged proton is typically electrogenic, i.e. it generates an electric field across the membrane also called the membrane potential.
-Proton transport becomes electrogenic if not neutralized electrically by transport of either a corresponding negative charge in the same direction or a corresponding positive charge in the opposite direction.
+Transport of the positively charged proton is typically electrogenic, i.e.: it generates an electric field across the membrane also called the membrane potential.
+Proton transport becomes electrogenic if not neutralized electrically by transport of either a corresponding negative charge in the same direction, or a corresponding positive charge in the opposite direction.
 An example of a proton pump that is not electrogenic, is the proton/potassium pump of the gastric mucosa which catalyzes a balanced exchange of protons and potassium ions.

 The combined transmembrane gradient of protons and charges created by proton pumps is called an electrochemical gradient.
 An electrochemical gradient represents a store of energy (potential energy) that can be used to drive a multitude of biological processes such as ATP synthesis, nutrient uptake and action potential formation.

-In cell respiration, the proton pump uses energy to transport protons from the matrix of the mitochondrion to the inter-membrane space.
-It is an active pump that generates a proton concentration gradient across the inner mitochondrial membrane because there are more protons outside the matrix than inside.
+In cell respiration, the proton pump uses energy to transport protons from the intracellular side to the extracellular side of the plasma membrane.
+It is an active pump that generates a proton gradient across the membrane.
 The difference in pH and electric charge (ignoring differences in buffer capacity) creates an electrochemical potential difference that works similar to that of a battery or energy storing unit for the cell.
 The process could also be seen as analogous to cycling uphill or charging a battery for later use, as it produces potential energy.
 The proton pump does not create energy, but forms a gradient that stores energy for later use.